 Complications of Diabetes Mellitus:

-1. Diabetic Ketoacidosis: This is a very common and dangerous complication of high blood-sugar level.
-Very high levels of blood glucose which might be undiagnosed primarily or which might also be due to the abrupt cessation of insulin or insulinaemicdrugs, infection or myocardial infarction or cerebrovascular accidents etc. The patient may experience giddiness, collapse, difficulty in breathing and a fruity odor in breathing.
+1. Diabetic Ketoacidosis: This is a very common and dangerous complication of high blood sugar levels.
+Very high levels of blood glucose which might be undiagnosed primarily or which might also be due to the abrupt cessation of insulin or insulinaemicdrugs, infection or myocardial infarction or cerebrovascular accidents, etc. The patient may experience giddiness, collapse, difficulty in breathing and a fruity odor in breathing.
 The patient has to be immediately hospitalized and treated with fluids, insulin infusion and blood glucose monitored minute to minute.
 The insulin has to be titrated and an optimum dose at which the blood glucose remains at an optimum level is found out and maintained.
 The precipitating factor has to be addressed.

 2. Hyperosmolar Coma: this is similar in presentation to diabetic ketoacidosis except for the fact that the urine ketones would be negative.

 3. Hypoglycemia: it is a paradox that the most common acute complication of Hyperglycemia (diabetes mellitus) is hypoglycemia because the tissues don't get adequate glucose because of either lack of or resistance to insulin, the tissues experience hypoglycemia.
 This manifests as sweating, giddiness, blackouts, etc. The treatment is some kind of glucose supplement.
 If not IV dextrose, simple chocolate orally would save the life of the patient.